-The polygraph examiner, sometimes based on consultation with a physician or psychiatrist, should determine if a person is a suitable candidate for polygraph testing.
-Even when the examinee's condition is far from optimum, operational exigencies and circumstances surrounding an investigation may dictate conducting an examination.
-When that happens, and no credible evidence is developed to support the examiner's opinions concerning the examinee's truthfulness, the examinee's condition may degrade the accuracy.
+The polygraph examiner, Personal sometimes based on consultation with a physician or psychiatrist, should determine if a person is a suitable candidate for polygraph that testing.
+Even when the examinee's operational exigencies and circumstances surrounding an investigation may dictate conducting an ex-Polygraph examinations can amination.
+When that happens, examinee's truthfulness, the examinee's condition may degrade the accuracy.
 By observing an examinee's behavior and analyzing case facts concerning the examinee's access to and ability to comprehend the truth about statements made, and through discussions with polygraph examiners, investigators and officials can make more informed decisions concerning the likelihood that the examiner's opinions are well founded, or conversely, may have been